osequi/test-tsx-dx-2/README.md

 - Adding type annotations, especially return types, can save the compiler a lot of work.

+### 3. Preferring Base Types Over Unions

+- instead `Interface1 | Interface2` use `extend`

-## Problems
+## Props destructuring

+### Bad news

-- The perfect hover duplicates two times the interface definition and should have no return type.
+- The perfect hover (destructured signature) duplicates two times the interface definition and should have no return type. (example1)
+- Return types always break the hover info both when props in the signature are destructured or not. (example1)

+### Good news

+- When signature is not destructured but later `props` is destructured we got proper type info on hover. (example2)
+- This is good news only when starting to write code.
+Hovering in another file gives no hints...

+### Solution

+- perfect hover is not achievable => don't rush for it => don't destructure in signature => use `props` and avoid duplication